NLPWM-WHU/RACL/README.md

  | round5 | 85\.68  | 85\.42  | 74\.56  | 70\.96   |
  | **AVG**    | **85\.37**  | **85\.32**  | **74\.46**  | **70\.67**   |

- We haven't yet integrated the BERT-based version at present.
-Since we create a separate project for RACL-BERT, it takes time to merge it to this repo.
-We may update it in late July.

 ## 3. Checkpoints
  If you have problems in training RACL, you can also use the released pre-trained weights on the following links.